-Eid al-Adha is an important Muslim holiday that commemorates God’s test of Ibrahim’s (Abraham’s) faith with his son Ishmael (Isaac).
-The day marks the end of the Hajj, the time of year of the Muslim religious pilgrimage.
+Eid al-Adha, the Festival of the Sacrifice, is an important Muslim holiday that commemorates God’s test of Ibrahim’s (Abraham’s) faith with his son Ishmael (Isaac).
+The day marks the end of the Hajj, the Muslim religious pilgrimage.

 Eid al-Adha 2020